 Nicholas had one particular photo he liked form the range Una emailed us and along with Una's guidance we all agreed that the pose was perfect, however Chico needed slightly more main showing and the photo below was a good example of how it should be.
 Una and Nicholas chatted about sizing for the portrait and the composition had slightly governed the square shape and we all felt a 14" x 14" portrait would really work well.

 Our gold and swept frames are built up at the back and sides to cover the depth of the canvas.
 Most generic frames don’t have a deep enough rebate to cover the depth of canvases.
 If you are having your portrait framed with your local framer and its one of our oil paintings, ask to see samples of their deep rebate frames.
-Our canvas depth is approximately 21 Millimetres.
-As you can see form the photo below, the edges are beautiful.
+Our canvas depth is approximately 25mm.
+As you can see from the photo below, the edges are beautiful.
 Overall our gold and swept frames are incredible professional and very high quality.
 We only use with luxury framing for our portraits.